Liz009/hello_world/README.md

 My first-code with GitHub.

 Hello everyone,
-    my name is Liz.I come from China.I have three years work experience for web-development.
+    my name is Liz.I come from China.I have three years work experience for web-development...